ardalis/ardalis-com-gatsby/src/pages/blog/domain-modeling-encapsulation.md

 There are many ways to achieve this sort of behavior.
 One I'm quite fond of is the domain events pattern, which Julie Lerman and I discuss in our [Pluralsight DDD Fundamentals course](https://www.pluralsight.com/courses/fundamentals-domain-driven-design).
 A domain event is simply an event that is raised in response to some operation that takes place in the domain.
 When you're listening to stakeholders describe how a system should behave, listen for phrases like "when that happens, the system should...".
 That's usually a good indicator that a domain event might be a good fit.

-I've also describe [different kinds](https://www.youtube.com/watch?v=95CxduH1b8A&ab_channel=weeklydevtips) of [domain events](https://www.youtube.com/watch?v=j2oLdaK19dQ&ab_channel=weeklydevtips) in my [WeeklyDevTips podcast](https://www.youtube.com/channel/UC1OeiOnqUZHVinzRK5MuHsA).
+I've also described [different kinds](https://www.youtube.com/watch?v=95CxduH1b8A&ab_channel=weeklydevtips) of [domain events](https://www.youtube.com/watch?v=j2oLdaK19dQ&ab_channel=weeklydevtips) in my [WeeklyDevTips podcast](https://www.youtube.com/channel/UC1OeiOnqUZHVinzRK5MuHsA).
 Check it out if you're not familiar or need a refresher.

 Domain events are [value objects](https://deviq.com/domain-driven-design/value-object).
 They're immutable.
-They happened in the past.
+They happened in the past (so name them that way).
 And handling them shouldn't raise exceptions.
 Although I don't always like C# records for value objects, for domain events they typically work just fine.

 ## Domain Event Types